-Additional to the listed fault messages, there are further fault messages for internal purposes and not listed here.
+Alongside the fault messages stated, there are further fault messages, however they are only used for internal purposes and are not listed here.
 If you receive fault messages which are not listed here, please contact us by phone.

 Bonfiglioli has been designing and developing innovative and reliable power transmission and control solutions for industry, mobile machinery and renewable energy applications since 1956.